-This guide gives a short background on dolphins, explains how to behave around wild dolphins, and list some responsible “swim with dolphin” tours.
+This guide gives a short background on dolphins, explains how to behave around wild dolphins, and list two options for responsible “swim with dolphin” tours.

 Dolphins in Hawaii